About us

 I believe the body is a home, not a project.
 Today, I combine movement and design to help people feel better in their daily lives.
 I believe that mixing dance and exercise is the best way to build a beautiful body and a healthy mind.
 I make complex science easy to use every day.
 I don’t see the body as something broken that needs fixing, it is a home to live in with joy.
 Whether I am teaching or designing, my goal is the same: to make things safe, simple, and human.

-We see human body movement as daily care, something most people have lost, not as a performance.
-The body doesn’t change because of what you do once in a while.
-It changes because of what you repeat every day, multiple times a day.
+We see human movement as daily care - something modern life has quietly removed from most people’s routines.
+The body does not change because of what you do once in a while.
+It changes because of what you repeat consistently, especially when movement becomes part of your day rather than something you only do when you “have time.”